Guide

 Quick answer

 Fat loss requires a sustained energy deficit: over time, energy intake has to be lower than energy expenditure.
-The body is adaptive and messy, but it is not exempt from energy balance.
+The hard part is making that deficit repeatable without wrecking training, hunger, sleep, or your actual life.

 The practical plan is boring on purpose: set a modest calorie target, keep protein high enough, lift to preserve or build muscle, use cardio for health and extra expenditure, and adjust from trends instead of one dramatic weigh-in.